dotnet/EntityFramework.Docs/entity-framework/core/managing-schemas/migrations/index.md

 * [Generate SQL scripts](#generate-sql-scripts).
 You might need a script to update a production database or to troubleshoot migration code.
 * [Apply migrations at runtime](#apply-migrations-at-runtime).
 When design-time updates and running scripts aren't the best options, call the `Migrate()` method.

+> [!TIP]
-If the `DbContext` is in a different assembly than the startup project, specify the project and startup project:
+> If the `DbContext` is in a different assembly than the startup project, you can specify the target and startup projects in the the [PowerShell migrations commands](https://docs.microsoft.com/en-us/ef/core/miscellaneous/cli/powershell#target-and-startup-project) or in the [`dotnet ef` command-line tool](https://docs.microsoft.com/en-us/ef/core/miscellaneous/cli/dotnet#target-project-and-startup-project).

-- `-Project <project with DbContext> -StartupProject <start up project>` to all PowerShell commands.
-- `--project <project with DbContext> --startup-project <start up project>` to all dotnet commands.

 Install the tools
 -----------------